IAEA-NDS/pycollisiondb/README.rst

 Dataset(s) Search
 ------------------

-Collisional datasets can be retrieved using ``PYCollision`` class method ``get_datasets`` for a given query.
+Collisional datasets can be retrieved using ``PyCollision`` class method ``get_datasets`` for a given query.
 The value of each query can be passed as a Python dictionary with valid metadata keys, and values can be specified either as a string or a list of comma-separated strings.

 .. code-block:: pycon